 During Nicola’s time at Leeds, she chose to undertake an industrial placement, and spent a year working at NHS England in the Data, Analytics and Intelligence Service.

 The University of Leeds Careers Centre were very supportive, first in helping me figure out what I might be able to do and then with the application process.

 “My placement year was definitely the most helpful thing for my career.
 By this stage in my degree I was enjoying the mathematics modules of my degree more and knew that I wanted to find a job where I could put my analytical skills to use.
-The University of Leeds Careers Centre were very supportive, first in helping me figure out what I might be able to do and then with the application process.
+The University of Leeds Careers Service were very supportive, first in helping me figure out what I might be able to do and then with the application process.